Rinnegatamante/DaedalusX64-vitaGL/README.md

 # DaedalusX64-vitaGL [![Build Status](https://dev.azure.com/rinnegatamante/Daedalus%20X64/_apis/build/status/Rinnegatamante.DaedalusX64-vitaGL?branchName=master)](https://dev.azure.com/rinnegatamante/Daedalus%20X64/_build/latest?definitionId=2&branchName=master)

 DaedalusX64 is a Nintendo 64 emulator originally for Linux and PSP.
-This repository is the official one for the PSVITA/PSTV port using vitaGL as renderer.
+This repository is the official one for the PSVITA/PSTV port using vitaGL as renderer backend.

 ## Build Instructions

-You need to have vitaGL compiled with `NO_DEBUG=1 HAVE_UNFLIPPED_FBOS=1` in order to properly compile DaedalusX64.<br><br>
+You need to have vitaGL compiled with `NO_DEBUG=1 HAVE_UNFLIPPED_FBOS=1 NO_TEX_COMBINER=1` in order to properly compile DaedalusX64.<br><br>

 You can compile DaedalusX64-vitaGL with:
 ```